arse/PolyCollection/README.md

 Infinite\PolyCollectionBundle\Form\Type\AbstractPolyCollectionType
 ```

-2. Register each form type in the container with an alias that is the same as the form type name given in its getName
+2. For each formtype that is to be used inside the polycollection, register it in the container with an alias that is
-method:
+the same as the form type name given in its getName method:
 ```
 services:
     namespace.type.foo: